cloudoperators/juno/docs/proposals/005_carbon_loading_mechanism.md

 ```

 **Internal Extensions:**
 Internal extensions must be built first and then bundled with the shell application.
 Greenhouse leverages Turbo's dependency resolution to ensure that each extension is built before the shell application is compiled.
 Additionally, the extensions are included as dependencies in the shell application's `package.json` file, ensuring seamless bundling.
 Integration and end-to-end tests are executed in the CI/CD pipeline, and vulnerability scans are performed using Trivy once the Docker image is created and pushed to the GitHub Container Registry (GHCR).
+Integration errors or test failures can be monitored by setting up error notifications, allowing issues to be addressed promptly.
 **External Extensions:**
 External extensions need to be retrieved, built, and tested as part of the build process, with all steps automated through a CI/CD pipeline.
 The approach depends on the source of the extension.
 To streamline and automate retrieval, building, and testing, it’s essential to maintain a list of external extensions along with their versions wherever possible.
+Integration errors or test failures can be monitored by setting up error notifications, allowing issues to be addressed promptly.

 - Using npm packages: extensions can be retrieved from the npm registry by adding them as dependencies in the shell application's `package.json` file.
 These packages are built alongside the shell application.
 Testing primarily occurs during the build process to ensure proper integration, followed by end-to-end tests to verify that the extensions function as expected within the application.
 Vulnerability scans are performed using Trivy once the Docker image is created and pushed to the GHCR.